MicrosoftDocs/memdocs/sccm/core/get-started/capabilities-in-technical-preview-1703.md

 You can now use the remainder of the [Current Branch content](/sccm/apps/deploy-use/manage-apps-from-the-windows-store-for-business) for managing apps from the WSfB to synchronize, create and deploy, and monitor Windows Store for Business Apps.

 ### Modify a cloud service configuration
-You can view and edit the properties of a Cloud Service type to modify the configuration.
+You can view and edit the properties of a cloud service to modify the configuration.

 In the console go to **Administration** > **Overview** > **Cloud Services Management** > **Azure** > **Azure Services**, and then choose **Configure Azure Services**, select a Cloud Service and then choose **Properties**.

-You cannot change the Cloud service name, the Azure service name, or the app content storage location.
-You can modify the friendly descriptions for the cloud and Azure services, and the language configurations for WSfB apps.